benchristel/process-to-processes/src/programming/good-code/verifiability/clarity.md

 -->

+Here is some code that is more complicated than it needs to be:

 ```js
 // This code isn't as simple as it could be; the initial length check is not needed
 // because Array.some() always returns false if the array is empty.